jeevanshankar1991/Word2Vec/README.md

 Scripts
 ---------------------
+1. ./demo-word.sh
-1. The script demo-word.sh uses a small (100MB) text corpus from the web, and trains a small word vector model.
+The script demo-word.sh uses a small (100MB) text corpus from the web, and trains a small word vector model.
 After the training is finished, the user can interactively explore the similarity of the words.

+2. ./demo-word-accuracy.sh
-2. The scipt demo-word-accuracy.sh uses a small (100MB) text corpus from the web, and trains a small word vector model.
+The scipt demo-word-accuracy.sh uses a small (100MB) text corpus from the web, and trains a small word vector model.
 After the training is finished, the user can view the accuracy of the word vectors for various semantic and syntactic tasks.

 Hacking
 ---------------------
 WordEmbeddingModel is an abstract class providing abstractions like default implemenations of building vocab from corpus, saving vocab, learning embeddings via HogWildTrainer with Adagrad optimizer, making batch examples from corpus.

-How to build own model - All you is to override one method called "getExamplesFromSingleDocument(doc : String) : Seq[Example]".
+How to build own model - Override the method called "getExamplesFromSingleDocument(doc : String) : Seq[Example]".
 Input to this method is a document (String) .
+Output of this method should be seq[Example].
 See two default implemenations
  - SkipGram Architecture - SkipGramEmbeddingModel
  - CBOW Architecture - CBOWEmbeddingModel